 Hobart – Day 1

-Arriving into Hobart, pick up a rental car (or camper) and check into your accommodation for the night.
+Arriving in Hobart, pick up a rental car (or camper) and check into your accommodation for the night.
 If you have an early flight, then make the most of the rest of the day in Hobart.
 There is a lot do to here, and you’ll have time on the way back to explore too, but highlights include:

 - MONA – Museum of Old and New Art